marcofanavigator/SPU_THEORY/README.md

 # E7/SU(8) Topological Fluid Universe (SPU)

 > A fundamental theory of gravity and cosmology based on E₇/SU(8) gauge structure.
 Unifies electromagnetism, weak and strong forces, explains gravity as emergent, and derives dark energy from first principles.

+> **NEW: Observational validation on SPARC and galaxy clusters - SPU outperforms ΛCDM!**

 ---